HimangiM/UniPhy_CVPR2025/README.md

 ## Run Demo

 Download the model weights and gradio demo data from [Google Drive Link](Link).
+Place the model weights in ckpt folder and the gradio demo data in the gradio_demo/gradio_demo_data folder.

 Run the demo to simulate material latent:
 ```bash